PreviousView allNext

 PocketSmith

 The dashboard provides a detailed overview of your budget and spending.
 There are also a number of reports you can run in PocketSmith, including useful ones such as net worth and cash flow.
 Net worth allows you to add other bank accounts, assets (such as investment or property) and loans.
 You can even link loans to assets and tell PocketSmith what your interest rate is.
 This is great for those looking to pay off debt!
-A cash flow report gives an overview of money in vs money out and provides some handy projections (the free version will let you look forward 6 months).
+A cash flow report gives an overview of money in vs money out and provides some handy projections (the free version offers a 6-month projection, while the Foundation plan extends this to 10 years and the Fortune plan to 60 years).
 PocketSmith also offers a mobile companion app which offers access to more basic features on the go.

-In short PocketSmith is fantastic for people who know their assets from their liabilities.
-In fact, some aspects, especially while managing bank feeds, will feel slightly familiar to users of Xero or MYOB.
-We’d recommend PocketSmith to young couples/families (whether homeowners or not) and anyone looking to pay off debt and start building up.
+We’d recommend PocketSmith to young individuals, couples/families (whether homeowners or not) and anyone looking to pay off debt and start building up your finances.

 MyBudgetPal

-Linking your New Zealand bank account is simple.
-Although MyBudgetPal warns customers that they may encounter issues with banks linking their accounts, we found that the process of linking an ASB account went smoothly with no hiccups.
+Linking your New Zealand bank account is generally straightforward, although MyBudgetPal notes that some users may occasionally need to reconnect a feed.
 Once imported, MyBudgetPal will attempt to categorise transactions automatically.
-For the most part, MyBudgetPal does a decent job but you may need to give it a hand.
-Through the Booster app you can access your budget.
+For the most part, it does a decent job, but you may need to give it a hand.
+The MyBudgetPal app gives you access to your budget on the go.
 We’d call the mobile experience good enough, just not as good as some of the others we looked at.

 Booster also allows you to track your investments and debt.
-You can enter shareholdings into MyBudgetPal and see the value of your investments in real-time.
-You can even link your student loan account held by the IRD!
-This makes MyBudgetPal great for those who want to see an overview of their position in one place.
+This is manual but you can enter shareholdings into MyBudgetPal and see the value of your investments in one place.
+This makes MyBudgetPal good for those who want to see an overview of their position at a glance.

 Who is MyBudgetPal best for?
 Anyone whose financial goals involve tracking assets and debt would greatly benefit from MyBudgetPal.
-First home buyers and those looking to prepare for retirement should definitely check MyBudgetPal out!
+First home buyers and those looking to prepare for retirement should check MyBudgetPal out.

 Money Lover

-MoneyLover probably has the most visually appealing UI of all the apps we compared.
-It’s great for people new to budgeting and for expense tracking but unfortunately it doesn’t allow access to bank feeds from any NZ banks (it does support Australian banks, however, so this could be on the horizon).
-Despite this, adding transactions is extremely simple but does have to be done one by one.
+MoneyLover probably has the most visually appealing user interface of all the apps we looked at.
+It’s good for people new to budgeting and for expense tracking, but it doesn’t connect to NZ bank feeds, so transactions need to be added manually one by one.

 Once you have your transactions in, using the app is a pleasant and straightforward experience.
 Creating budgets is intuitive, and, compared to PocketSmith, their dashboard is simplistic but tells you what most users care about, or how close to budget you are.
 Although you can add investments and debt, these features are not as fully-fledged as some might like.

-We’d recommend MoneyLover for anyone new to budgeting with a relatively low volume of simple transactions.
+We’d recommend MoneyLover for anyone new to budgeting with a relatively low volume of simple transactions and not looking for automated connectivity with their bank.
 This makes MoneyLover awesome for students or anyone starting that first job looking to make their money go further.

 Sorted

-Okay, this one is a tool to help you build a budget rather than a fully-fledged budgeting and tracking app.
+Okay, this one is a tool to help you build a Budget Planner rather than a fully-fledged budgeting and tracking app.
 But before you skip past, hear us out.
-Some people might prefer the simplicity that Sorted’s budgeting tool can offer.
+Some people might prefer the simplicity that this tool can offer.

 Buddy